MitchellMarinoDev/leptos_form_tool/getting_started.md

 When building a control, you will need to provide a getter and setter to get the field and set the field on the form data.
-The getter is a function that takes the full form data, and returns the field.
-The setter is a function that takes the full form data and a value, and sets the field to that value.
+The getter is a function that takes the full form data and returns the field.
+The setter is a function that takes the full form data and a value and sets the field to that value.
-Examples for these getters and setters are shown below.
+Examples of these getters and setters are shown below.

-A VanityControl will never need a setter, as they only display information.
+VanityControls will never need a setter, as they only display information.
 Sometimes they need getters if the information they display is based on the form data.
-For example, the output control can display information from the form data, so it needs a getter.
+For example, the `output` control can display information from the form data, so it needs a getter.

 #### Parse and Unparse Functions

 Controls also need a set of parse and unparse functions.
 The type that the control returns could be anything.
-For example, a range slider might return a `i32`, a text input might return a `String`. leptos_form_tool needs a way to convert the type of the field, to the type of the control and vice versa.
+For example, a checkbox might return a `bool`, and a text input might return a `String`. leptos_form_tool needs a way to convert the type of the field, to the type of the control and vice versa.
 This is what the un/parse functions are for.